Azure/data-api-builder/samples/books/README.md

-# Project Hawaii

-## Azure SQL DB & SQL Server Sample
+# Books Catalog Sample

 TDB: Describe the sample scenario

+## Backend Database

+This sample uses Azure SQL DB or SQL Server Sample as the backed database.
+Use the `book.sql` file to create the database objects used by the sample.

+## Hawaii Configuration

+TDB

 ### Add a Book entity